 Our tips on how and when to plant gladioli bulbs and how to care for them afterward are just what you need if you want to grow these gorgeous blooms.
 They make a beautiful addition to summer flower beds or borders, and it's super simple to do, once you know how.

 Most people consider autumn to be the time for planting bulbs, and in many cases this is true.
-However, whilst tulips, daffodils, crocuses, and all those other spring flowers need to be planted pre-winter, for gladioli, you need to hang on a few months longer.
+However, while tulips, daffodils, crocuses, and all those other spring flowers need to be planted pre-winter, for gladioli, you need to hang on a few months longer.

 It's worth the wait.
-Although once deemed a little old fashioned, gladioli are making a comeback.
+Although once deemed a little old-fashioned, gladioli are making a comeback.
 With their architectural structure and riot of color, we're not surprised one bit.
 They look fantastic along the back of a border and, with their long vase life, make an ideal cutting flower.
 And you can plant them in containers, too.

 When to plant gladioli bulbs

 First things first – you'll need to know when to plant gladioli bulbs.
-Well, like crocosmia and bearded iris, gladioli are summer-flowering and therefore need to be planted when the weather is warmer.
+Well, like crocosmia and bearded iris, gladioli are summer-flowering and need to be planted when the weather is warmer.

 How to plant gladioli bulbs in a pot

 With their vibrant color and eye-catching form, gladioli make lovely additions to container gardening displays.
 It's simple to do:

 - In his useful video for the RHS, Robert Evans of Pheasant Acre Plants (opens in new tab) advises cleaning up your gladioli bulbs, otherwise known as corms, before planting them in a pot.
 Do this by carefully taking off the dry, outer layers of skin with a sharp knife.
 This will leave the new shoot exposed.
 Remember to always wear gloves when handling gladioli bulbs – they are toxic to humans and can cause skin irritation.